5.2.7 FOREST RESOURCES

 1. A population with slow growth and many workers nearing retirement.

-2. Lack of good job opportunities, which contributes to young workers leaving the area.
+2. Lack of good job opportunities, which contributes to young workers leaving the

 3. Lack of locations for businesses with adequate infrastructure, such as parking.